Skip to main content

 Define column types

 You can assign a predefined type to every column.
 Values in those columns will be rendered and sorted according to each type.
-Available types are text, date, bit, number, log-content, sparkline, meterbar, and markdown.
+Available types are text, date, bit, number, log-content, sparkline, meterbar, markdown and gantt.

 CodeSandbox